 On October 2017, Mr and Mrs Scott of Essex had lost £120,000 by sending money to a fraudster’s account that they thought was their family solicitor’s bank account.
-The solicitor’s email had been compromised and the hackers while impersonating the solicitor online had sent wrong bank account details and pocketed the payment.
+The solicitor’s email had been compromised and the hackers, while impersonating the solicitor online, had sent the wrong bank account details and pocketed the payment.
 Email communication has become so intrinsic to our day-to-day lives, it did not occur to the victims to cross reference the information on email with any other form of communication.

 ‘A single compromised email account ricochets across a huge number of services weaving through numerous aspects of daily and professional life.’